Frederick Steele Blackall Jr.: Career and death

 After his graduation from MIT in 1922 Blackall started his lifelong career at Taft-Peirce Manufacturing Company as staff officer in charge of the heat-treatment, electroplating, and steel supply departments.
 There he was "responsible for the reorganisation of the departmental layouts and the institution of radical changes in crude stock control and heating treating methods."
 Looking back at this period Blackall later admitted: "If one may be said to have any hobby in the field of engineering, mine is the metallurgy and heat-treatment of iron and steel."

 In 1923 Blackall was promoted to Assistant to the general manager, responsible for the management of all engineering and production departments.
 Eventually in 1951, Blackall was named president of the company, and by 1964 he was chairman of the board.
 In the year 1953-54 he served as president of the American Society of Mechanical Engineers.

-Blackall lost his life in a plane crash near Matane, Quebec, on the Gaspé Peninsula, July 7, 1963.
+Blackall died in a plane crash at Sainte-Félicité near Matane, Quebec, on the Gaspé Peninsula, on July 7, 1963.